mmomtchev/Forez/README.md

 * Use this data to try to link one the crusading knights to the village of Kondodrey

+## Overview of the primary sources and methodology

+It turns out that the main primary source used by most modern scholars is the seminal work of Jean-Marie de la Mure - a semi-modern work dating from 1675, with a corrected edition from 1860 [4].
+It is precisely this text that is the real origin of the confusion between Guy III, Guy IV and Guy V. De la Mure work is based mostly on archival administrative documents - the royal charters - extracted from Trésor des Chartes du Roi - *Thesaurus Chartarum* - the Royal Treasury of Charters - created by King Philippe II Auguste of France in 1204 [12], [14].
+Today this collection of documents is part of the French National Archives.
+When going back beyond this date, the amount of available data is drastically reduced.
+In particular, there are very few preserved documents from Forez dating before the 1220s.

+While these royal charters tell the story about what happened in France, they do not contain any data from the crusades themselves.
+This paper tries to match a number of manuscripts to the available administrative acts [2], [3], [7], [21] and [22].

 ## Medieval travel times

 As throughout this paper, there will be a number of attempts to extrapolate deduce travel by occasional mentions of various figures at different locations, it should start with a note on medieval travel times.
 The subject has been extensively researched in [18].